ILIAS-eLearning/ILIAS/components/ILIAS/Forum/PRIVACY.md

 **User Functions / Thread Rating** (default: off) enables users to assign a 5-star rating to threads.
 The average rating and number of ratings is displayed to all users.

-**Moderator Functions / Approve Postings** (default: off) enables posts in the forum to be published only after they have been read and approved by moderators.
+**Moderator Functions / Approve Posts** (default: off) enables posts in the forum to be published only after they have been read and approved by moderators.

 **Privacy / Enable Statistics** (default: off) enables all forum users to see who has published how many posts.

-**Privacy / Posting with pseudonym** (default setting: off) allows users to publish posts in the forum anonymously or using a pseudonym.
+**Privacy / Post with pseudonym** (default setting: off) allows users to publish posts in the forum anonymously or using a pseudonym.
 Forum posts that have already been anonymized remain anonymous even after a changeover.

 ### Notifications

-For forums within courses and groups, you can set here whether users of the forum automatically receive notifications by e-mail, whether they have to activate it manually or whether they can deactivate it individually (default setting: manual activation).
+For forums within courses and groups, you can set whether users automatically receive notifications by e-mail, need to activate them manually, or can deactivate them individually (default setting: manual activation).

 ### News settings